EU-Innovation Network (EU-IN)

 EU-IN Introduction and Overview

-One of the HMA strategic goals is to foster research and the uptake of innovative methods in the development of medicines.
-This helps to make safe and effective innovative medicines available to patients in a timely manner.
-The priority Innovation is listed in the Multi-Annual Work Plan of the HMA in which the EU IN plays a vital role.
+One of the HMA’s strategic goals is to promote research and encourage the uptake of innovative approaches in medicines development.
+This aim is to ensure that safe and effective innovative medicines are made available to patients in a timely manner.
+Innovation is a key priority in the HMA’s Multi-Annual Work Plan, where the EU Innovation Network (EU-IN) plays an essential role.

-The EU Innovation Network has a joint mandate from both the Heads of Medicines Agencies (HMA) and EMA (renewed 2020):
+The EU-IN has a joint mandate from both the HMA and EMA

 Strengthening Training of Academia in Regulatory Science (STARS)